harman8055v/dhrmsthi/ONBOARDING_AND_AUTH_FLOW.md

 ### 6.2.
 LocalStorage
 - Used to buffer signup data between steps and across reloads
 - Stores `signupData` with email, name, phone, referral code, etc.
+- **Mobile login flags:**
+  - `isMobileLogin` → indicates that the session was established via OTP inside the mobile app
+  - `mobileLoginUserId` → the user’s UUID used to fetch profile data when no Supabase session cookie is available

 ### 6.3.
 Custom API
 - `/api/referrals/signup` for referral code processing